Violin fingerboard tuning

 The easiest way to get location of all notes on your violin is to use application for smartphone called Audio Spectrum Monitor.

 The other longer way is to use fret calculator.
 You’ll need to measure “Scale Length” of your violin.
 It doesn’t matter what unit you use (meter or inch).
-The notes are exactly at locations where the frets would be.
+The notes are exactly at locations where the fret wires would be.

 Which of repeated notes to choose?